 - A detailed rationale supporting the grounds for appeal, and

-- The Associate Director for Student Rights and Responsibilities reviews the written Appeal Form to assure that it contains appropriate grounds and sufficient detail to allow the appellate body to make a decision.
-If the appeal is improperly drafted or is insufficiently detailed, the Associate Director for Student Rights and Responsibilities informs the petitioner and s/he must submit an amended Appeal Form within 24-hours of the Associate Director for Student Rights and Responsibilities’ notice.
+- The Office of Student Rights and Responsibilities reviews the written Appeal Form to assure that it contains appropriate grounds and sufficient detail to allow the appellate body to make a decision.
+If the appeal is improperly drafted or is insufficiently detailed, the Office of Student Rights and Responsibilities informs the petitioner and they must submit an amended Appeal Form within 24-hours of the Office of Student Rights and Responsibilities’ notice.

 - In considering an appeal, the appellate body must make a decision solely upon review of the written material and the record of the case.

-- The original sanction imposed by a Conduct Body may be deferred while a student is involved in the appeal process.
+- The original sanction imposed by a Review Officer may be deferred while a student is involved in the appeal process.

-- The appellate body may refer an appealed case for reconsideration in light of certain factors to the Conduct Body that rendered the decision being appealed.
+- The appellate body may refer an appealed case for reconsideration in light of certain factors to the Review Officers that rendered the decision being appeals.